 NICHD Animal Care and Use Committee (ACUC)

 Public Health Service Policy and federal regulations require that all animals used in research be covered by active Animal Study Proposal (ASPs) that are approved by an Institutional Animal Care and Use Committee.
 An NICHD Investigator must complete an NICHD Animal Study Proposal(ASP) form that completely describes any planned experiment that will use vertebrate research animals.
-This form must be submitted to the NICHD Animal Care and Use Committee (ACUC Coordinator, Building 6/Room 446, 301-496-9733).
+This form must be submitted to the NICHD Animal Care and Use Committee electronically to NICHD ACUC Committee firstname.lastname@example.org or brought to (ACUC Coordinator, Building 6/Room 446, 301-496-9733) .
 The original copy with signatures and attachments needs to be submitted in order to be considered for review at the ACUC meeting.
-For pre-review purposes, copies of the form and attachments may be faxed to the ACUC coordinator at (301-480-2597) or emailed to email@example.com.
+For pre-review purposes, copies of the form and attachments may be emailed to the ACUC coordinator Klara Post (email@example.com.)

 It is strongly suggested that you consult with the NICHD Animal Program Director prior to submitting proposals to the NICHD Animal Care and Use Committee (ACUC).
 He can provide assistance to you that may facilitate the ASP review process.